RishiDalvi/sanscript/README.md

   - **Validator**: Validates the AST for correctness.
   - **Code Generator**: Converts the AST into Python code.
   - **Executor**: Executes the generated Python code.
-- **Playground**: A web-based code editor for writing and testing Sansript programs.
+- **Playground**: A web-based code editor for writing and testing Sanscript programs.
 - **Client-Side Execution**: Powered by [Pyodide](https://pyodide.org/), Python code runs directly in the browser.
 - **Documentation**: Detailed features and syntax are available in `documentation.md`.